Hilary A. Bush: Biography

-In 1960, lieutenant governor incumbent Edward V. Long resigned after being appointed to the U.S. Senate left vacant by the death of Thomas C. Hennings, Jr. Bush became the "establishment" candidate backed by remnants of the Thomas Pendergast political machine for lieutenant governor.
-In 1964, he was the Democrat establishment candidate for governor but was defeated in the primary by 59,386 votes by Warren Hearnes who said in his campaign, "At one time all Missouri was controlled from Kansas City by a man named Pendergast.
+In 1960, lieutenant governor incumbent Edward V. Long resigned after being appointed to the U.S. Senate left vacant by the death of Thomas C. Hennings, Jr. Bush became the "establishment" candidate for lieutenant governor, backed by remnants of the Thomas Pendergast political machine.
+In 1964, he was the Democratic establishment candidate for governor but was defeated in the primary by 59,386 votes by Warren Hearnes who said in his campaign, "At one time all Missouri was controlled from Kansas City by a man named Pendergast.
 This type of machine politics should never be allowed to rear its ugly head again in Missouri politics."

 Hilary A. Bush died in Milwaukee, Wisconsin on May 20, 1992, while visiting family.
 He was cremated.